MaikEight/ExaltAccountManager/README.md

 ## Features ✨
 - Quickly launch Exalt with different accounts
 - Open multiple instances of Exalt simultaneously with the click of a button
+- View and manage all your items across your accounts
 - Securely store account data with Windows Data Protection API encrypted save-file
 - Rapid updater for both the game and EAM
 - Automatically fetch the Account name